 This entails community radio stations/print media which are localised and use the language and dialect of the community, e.g. Voice of Phalaborwa.
 Should mass commercial media be used, this should only be in a way that enhances citizen access or which is appropriate in the relevant community, that is, where such commercial media are appropriate and accepted in that community.

-To access the services of GCIS regional distribution of resource material see Annexure A.
+To access the services of the GCIS' regional distribution of resource material, see Annexure A on page 51.